Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Solving UPF :

 Moreover, it is important to consider the two orders of priority in $\map$: the order of priority of the robots and the order of priority of the pattern points.
 The first one is given by the radiangular distance that separates each robot from $q_j$, i.e., the robot positioned on the $SEC(Q)$ adjacent to the smallest angle $\theta_1$.
 With such an ordering, the robot(s) fixing $\theta_1$ with $q_j$ is (resp., are) the last one (resp., ones) to become the walker.
 Let us consider the case where the walker robot $r$ is located on such a position.
 Then, either $(i)$ $r$ is not located at a multiplicity or $(ii)$ $r$ is located at a multiplicity.
 In the first case $(i)$, once $r$ reaches $O$, the smallest angle $\theta_1$ disappears and the configuration falls in the \emph{Finalization} stage.
 This happens because once the least priority robot moves, all the higher priority robots have already occupied their target pattern point and it only remains to occupy the last empty pattern point if $|Q|=|\hat{P}|$, or to position $r$ on a pattern point already occupied if $|Q|>|\hat{P}|$.

 In the second case $(ii)$, the walker robot $r$ moves and reaches $O$ and it does so without destroying $\theta_1$ since $r$ was located on a multiplicity point and such a point still maintains $\theta_1$ with $q_j$.
-After reaching $O$, $r$ moves towards $p_l$.
-Once all the robots except the last one moved out of the multiplicity point to reach their target pattern point, case $(i)$ happens.
+After reaching $O$, $r$ moves toward $p_l$.
+Once all the robots except the last one moved out of the multiplicity point to reach their target pattern point, case $(i)$ happens and $r$ is free to move first toward $O$, and then toward $p_l$.

 Finally, recall that Procedure {\occ} is executed only if $\map$ admits a leader angular sequence and, as we have just stated, this is maintained for the entire execution of the Procedure.
-This implies that for the entire \emph{Partial Pattern Formation} stage, the order of priority of the robots and the order of priority of the pattern points are uniquely identified by the activated robots in each epoch.
+This implies that for the entire \emph{Partial Pattern Formation} stage, the order of priority of the robots and the order of priority of the pattern points are uniquely identified by the activated robots in each epoch. \end{proof}